-Javascript Call and Apply 101
+Javascript call and apply 101

 If you spent enough time reading Javascript codes, you probably saw call and apply.
 If you are like me, you get confused real fast.
 Don't worry, these methods are pretty easy to understand.
 I will cover some of the basics to get you all started!